swapnilmishra/sudoku/README.md

 * [Create react app](https://github.com/facebookincubator/create-react-app) to create boilerplate which comes with [Babel](babeljs.io) and [Webpack](https://webpack.github.io).
 * [ReactJS](https://facebook.github.io/react) for View and [Redux](https://github.com/reactjs/redux) for state management.
 * CSS was handrolled.

+## Initial state
+Right now it uses a fixed set/state for inital is data which predefined statically for now but can be generated if required.